-ADD/ADHD Testing
+ADD/ADHD Testing and Assessment

-Calvert + Associates is a professional counseling practice providing a wide range of mental health services for children, adolescents, and adults.
+Calvert + Associates is a professional counseling practice in Birmingham, Alabama providing a wide range of mental health services for children, adolescents, and adults.
 Among these services, we offer comprehensive testing and assessment for Attention-Deficit Disorder (ADD) and Attention-Deficit/Hyperactivity Disorder (ADHD).
 Michael Hoye, an Associate Licensed Counselor (ALC) at Calvert + Associates, is a trained and approved provider for ADD/ADHD testing and assessment.

 The Testing Process

 Our testing process involves two parts.
-The first part is the Brown Attention-Deficit Disorder Scale, and the second part is the Brown Attention-Deficit Disorder Diagnostic Form:
+The first part is the Brown Attention-Deficit Disorder Rating Scale, and the second part is the Brown Attention-Deficit Disorder Diagnostic Form:

-The second part of the assessment, the Diagnostic Form, consists of multiple sections that comprehensively examine various areas of your life, typically requiring between 2 to 2.5 hours to complete.
+The second part of the assessment, the diagnostic form, consists of multiple sections that comprehensively examine various areas of your life, typically requiring between 2 to 2.5 hours to complete.
 Sections of this form include your family of origin, academic experiences, family medical and mental health history, and other important life domains.

-Additionally, this form addresses two critical factors: comorbidities and differential diagnoses.
+This form addresses two critical factors: comorbidities and differential diagnoses.
 A comorbidity refers to the presence of ADD/ADHD alongside another co-existing diagnosis (for example, ADHD and anxiety), while a differential diagnosis involves identifying conditions that may present similarly to ADD/ADHD but are actually distinct and separate disorders (for example, anxiety symptoms mistaken for ADHD).
 Clearly distinguishing between these is essential for accurate assessment and appropriate treatment planning.

 The Brown Attention-Deficit Disorder Scales (Brown ADD Scales) is a widely used assessment designed to evaluate executive functioning impairments associated with Attention-Deficit/Hyperactivity Disorder (ADHD) across different age groups.
 Unlike traditional ADHD assessments that primarily focus on hyperactivity and impulsivity, the Brown ADD Scales emphasize challenges related to attention, organization, effort, emotional regulation, and working memory – key executive functions that impact daily life, school, and work performance.